 Add water to a playground and what do you get?
 Absolute fun and joy on hot summer days!
 Spraygrounds and splashpads are better than a sprinkler on your lawn – and can be found at numerous parks.
 Are you interested in supporting these carefree facilities?
 Or have you considered donating toward a new splashpad at your favorite park?
+Donate now

 YOUTH CENTERS & PROGRAMMING:

 Jennings, Weisser, Cooper, and McMillen Centers provide after-school and summer enrichment programs and activities.
 Not only are these centers supervised and offer safe havens for children, they also offer year-round lifeskills assistance, math and language arts enrichment and recreational opportunities.
+Donate now

 Many of our city parks are more than 100 years old, and we are celebrating this heritage with a legacy fund.
 This trust is set up to help care for and improve these jewels that are our heritage.
 Learn more about our historic parks and how you can donate at the Legacy Parks link.